axeluhl/eBox/README.md

 sudo ln -s eBox/etc* /etc
 sudo echo "$( crontab -l; cat crontab )" | crontab -
 ```
-Replace ``yourinfluxhost.example.com`` with the hostname or IP address of the host where your InfluxDB is running, ``yourebox.example.com`` with the hostname or IP address of your Innogy/E.ON eBox Professional, and ``yourkostalinverter.example.com`` with the hostname or IP address of your Kostal inverter.
+In the scripts under eBox/usr/local/bin replace ``yourinfluxhost.example.com`` with the hostname or IP address of the host where your InfluxDB is running, ``yourebox.example.com`` with the hostname or IP address of your Innogy/E.ON eBox Professional, and ``yourkostalinverter.example.com`` with the hostname or IP address of your Kostal inverter.
+Make sure to have Modbus enabled on your Kostal inverter and your eBox Pro.
+If your ports deviate from 1502 and 5555, respectively, adjust them in the ``eBox/usr/local/bin/kostal_modbusquery.py`` / ``eBox/usr/local/bin/ebox_modbusquery.py`` / ``ebox/usr/local/bin/ebox_write.py`` scripts, respectively.

 ## Background